Summary

 Essentially, BA FL|GA|HI determines the net terminal value of selling the company at fair market value in 2 years (or the time it is forecasted to sell in the future) and then calculates the difference between the fair market value today and the calculation above.

-You can also read obtain a business valuation before you sell your company.
+You can also read obtain a business valuation before you sell your company

 DLOM Conclusion